Abigealtheanalyst/Abby-Ay/README.md

 - 👩‍💻 I’m looking to collaborate with Data Analyst and any other professionals that works with datasets.
 - 👀 I’m interested in Data related projects and job roles
 - 🌱 I’m currently learning Python and French (Tu parles Francais?)
-- 📫 Please feel free to reach out to me, twitter handle @Richabbyy or email abigealay@gmail.com.
+- 📫 Please feel free to reach out to me via twitter, @Richabbyy or email abigealay@gmail.com
+-  Merci

 <!---